INTERIM WINTER EXECUTIVE COMMITTEE MEETING

 CALL TO ORDER:

-The interim meeting of the RMNS was called to order at 2:15 PM by President Robert Beatty.
-The meeting was held at the Camelback Inn in Phoenix, Arizona.
-The minutes from the Executive Committee meeting held June 16, 2007 in Jackson Hole, Wyoming were read and approved.
-Present at the meeting were Mary Kay Gumerlock, Bob Beatty, Stewart Levy, Randy Jensen, Jonathan White, Richard Schmidt, Howard Morgan and Al Capanna.
+The interim meeting of the RMNS was called to order at 2:10 PM by President Joel MacDonald.
+The meeting was held at the Treasure Island Hotel in Las Vegas, NV.
+The minutes from the Executive Committee meeting held June 14, 2008 in Park City, UT were read and approved.
+Present at the meeting were Dr’s Joel MacDonald, Mary Kay Gumerlock, Stewart Levy, Randy Jensen, Jonathan White, Paul House, Howard Morgan, Paul Elliott and Al Capanna.

 REPORT OF THE PRESIDENT:

-Dr. Beatty reported that the honored guest speakers for the annual meeting in Park City, Utah would be Dr. Peter Black from the Brigham and Women’s Hospital in Boston, and Dr. Kim Burchiel from the Oregon Health Sciences University.
-The Annual President’s Dinner will be held on Monday night June 16th for the honored guests and the executive committee members.
-The Annual Banquet will be on Tuesday night the 17th of June.
+Dr. MacDonald reported that the honored guest speakers for the annual meeting in Alaska would be Dr Doug Kondziolka from the University of Pittsburgh, and possibly Dr. Neil Kitchen from The National Hospital for Neurology and Neurosurgery, Queen Square, London.
+Dr. Rodts will be unable to attend the meeting and had to cancel.
+The Annual President’s Dinner will be held on Monday night June 22nd for the honored guests and the executive committee members.
+The Annual Banquet will be on Tuesday night the 23rd of June.
+The website will be open for registration and abstract submission next week.

 REPORT OF THE VICE-PRESIDENT: